joncamfield/SAFETAG/content/methods/user_device_assessment.md

   * **A Day In the Life:** Have staff walk you through a usual "day in their life" showing you what devices they use, how they use them, and what data they have to interact with to conduct their work.
+output: >

+  * List of all assets in the organization and whom they belong to.

+  * List of software running on staff devices.

+  * List of known vulnerabilities, and identifiable malware, that the office is vulnerable to.

+  * List of malware found by running updated anti-virus on office computers (if anti-virus installed during device inspection.)
+operational_security: |2

+    * Treat device assessment data as well as any additional service information learned with the utmost security
 preparation: |+

   #### Baseline Skills